h2oai/datatable/docs/api/dt/fillna.rst

         Input columns.

     value: None | bool | int | float | str | list | tuple | dict | FExpr
-        A single value, a list/tuple/dict of values or an f-expression to impute missing values with.
+        A scalar, a list/tuple/dict of values or an f-expression to impute missing values with.
+The number of elements in this argument, unless it is a scalar, must match the number of columns in the input data.

     reverse: bool
         If ``False``, the missing values are filled by using the closest